The Israeli Foreign Policy Index of 2023

-The Mitvim Institute’s Ninth Annual Public Opinion Survey on Israeli Foreign Policy was conducted in September 2021.
-The survey was conducted by the Rafi Smith Institute and in collaboration with the Friedrich-Ebert-Stiftung, among a representative sample of the adult population in Israel (700 men and women, Jews and Arabs) and with a sampling error of 3.5% .
-This document presents the findings of the survey, divided into four areas: the Israeli Foreign Ministry, Israel’s foreign relations, Israel and its surrounding regions, and Israel and the Palestinians.
-This year the survey included, among other things, questions about the climate crisis as a foreign policy issue, the impact of the normalization agreements a year after they were signed and the possibility of leveraging them to promote Israeli-Palestinian peace, policies on exporting technology to regimes that commit human rights violations, and international cooperation in the fight against COVID-19.
-Read more here.
+The Mitvim Institute’s Eleventh Annual Public Opinion Survey on Israeli Foreign Policy was conducted in late July 2023.
+The survey was conducted by the Rafi Smith Institute in collaboration with the Friedrich Ebert Stiftung, among a representative sample (both politically and demographically) of the adult population in Israel (800 men and women, Jews and Arabs) and with a sampling error of 3.5%.
+This document presents the findings of the survey, divided into five areas: Israel’s foreign policy apparatus, Israel’s foreign relations, the implications of the Judicial Reform for Israel’s foreign relations, Israel and its surrounding regions, and Israel and the Palestinians.
+This year the survey included, among other topics, questions about the implications of the “full-fledged right-wing” government’s policies on Israel’s foreign relations, both in regard to the Judicial Reform as well as its policy in the West Bank; the future of the Arab-Israeli normalization process, with emphasis on Saudi Arabia, and the potential of leveraging it to promote Israeli-Palestinian peacemaking; Iran’s growing nuclear threat; international cooperation on the climate crisis; Israel’s policy in Lebanon; China’s growing involvement in the Middle-East; and Israel’s stance on the war in Ukraine.

 Read More →